Arbint/ConferenceQuerySystem/README.md

 * Has admin page to see and download the record.

-* The admin page has a fitler to filter the records by the amount of boothes visited.
+* The admin page has a fitler to filter the records by the amount of booths visited.

 * Has utility functions to retrieve data from server to local machine, and generate csv